oevkaya/Prompts-Publishing-Training/Exercises/Exercise4.md

 Rewrite the book description for "Weeknight Mediterranean" to optimize for search engines while maintaining readability and appeal.

-Original description: [PASTE DESCRIPTION FROM EXERCISE 4.1]
+Original description: [PASTE LONG DESCRIPTION FROM PREVIOUS RESULTS]

 Requirements:
 1. Naturally incorporate these primary keywords: Mediterranean diet,